alexshumteru/Stocks-Sentiment-NLP-App/README.md

 # Stocks-Sentiment-NLP-App

-This is an IOS app which predicts whether stock will increase or decrease based on tweet input.
+This is an IOS app which predicts whether stock will increase or decrease based on twitter input.
+To use this app properly, simply copy and paste the tweets posted by experts on twitter into the text input.

+Using the NLP model developed, the app will output whether the stock will increase or decrease.

+Here are sample views:

+![]